 Any information that you could provide to us would be greatly appreciated.

 Wheelchair Accessibility – The upscale parts of the larger cities have ramped sidewalks.
 Medellín’s metro station has wheelchair lifts to get up and down the stairs to the train system.
 The upscale malls have elevators but are not particularly large to fit a wheelchair.
-In summary, there are a few parts of some cities that would be acceptable for someone in a wheelchair, but not what I would call ideal.
+In summary, there are parts of some cities that would provide accessibility for someone in a wheelchair.

 The Senior’s Club company has built six senior living facilities in the cities of Medellín, Armenia, Cali, and Envigado.
 The buildings contain beautiful, modern apartments, a restaurant, cafeteria, gym, game rooms, recreation rooms, craft rooms, and a cinema.